Deer Isle Bridge: History

 The project was also complicated by its required early-summer completion date, meaning that much of the work had to be done during the winter and early spring months when weather conditions posed a significant challenge.
 Robinson and Steinman and their contractors solved this difficulty by prefabricating many of the components offsite and completing the bulk of the assembly quickly, working between high tides.
 Site-specific innovations in prefabrication and construction methods minimized outdoor work at the site and departed from conventional bridge-building practice.
 This careful consideration and planning resulted in a project completed on schedule and at low cost, despite the extreme conditions.

 The substructure, in particular, employed prefabrication at an unprecedented level.
 Instead of assembling the steel sheet-pile cofferdams and the metal forms for the main tower pedestals on site, Merritt-Chapman & Scott had them prefabricated at their yard on Staten Island and brought to Maine by barge.
 Their use of secondhand steel materials for the dams, along with the prefabrication and careful timing of the construction schedule, saved a great deal of money.
 The prefabricated dams were assembled for use on barges near the work site.
 After mud was removed from the bottom and the rock foundation carefully sounded, the dam bases were torch-cut to fit the profile of the irregular bedrock on which they were to be set.
 Finally, the dams were filled with concrete.

 On the superstructure, pre-stressed twisted-strand cables invented by the designer were used to advantage on both the main strands and the suspenders, meaning the time-consuming and expensive field adjustments were unnecessary.
 These cables debuted in the U.S. in 1931 on Steinman and Robinson's Waldo-Hancock Bridge near Bucksport, Maine, and their St. Johns Bridge in Portland, Oregon.
 A new connection method, which used sleeve nuts to connect each main strand socket to its anchorage rod, was also used.
 These connections, invented by Robinson and first used on the Thousand Islands Bridge the previous year, made small adjustments to the main strands very easy.

 Before the bridge was finished, unexpected wind-induced motion in the relatively lightweight deck indicated the need for greater stability.
 Diagonal stays running from the main cables to the stiffening girders on both towers were added to stabilize the bridge.
 However, the bridge's motion during unusually severe storms in the winter of 1942–1943 caused extensive damage and destroyed some of the stays.
-With the recent collapse of the Tacoma Narrows Bridge in everyone's mind, stronger and more extensive longitudinal and transverse diagonal stays were added.
+Because of the recent collapse of the Tacoma Narrows Bridge, stronger and more extensive longitudinal and transverse diagonal stays were added.